 Since around 2014, worsening trends in life expectancy improvement have been an increasing area of focus and concern in the UK amongst public health researchers and academics.
 (17–22) Much of the analysis and commentary surrounding the slowing improvement rates in life expectancy has focused on the role of UK-government austerity policies, and corresponding changes in funding and provision of out-of-work benefits, social and healthcare funding (23–25), continuing concerns raised previously about the adverse health effects of austerity in an international context.
-(26–28) Analyses conducted and commissioned by Public Health England, The Kings Fund, the Health Foundation, and the OECD have instead focused more on extensive description of trends broken down into disease categories, emphasised the multifactorial nature of the slowdown, and the role of influenza (in 2013-14) and slowing cardiovascular disease improvements in particular.
+(26–28) Analyses conducted and commissioned by Public Health England, The Kings Fund, the Health Foundation, and the OECD have instead focused more on extensive description of trends broken down into disease categories, emphasised the multifactorial nature of the slowdown, and the possible role of influenza (in 2013-14) and slowing cardiovascular disease improvements in particular.
 (29–33)

-This paper aims to bring some of these divergent strands of researchers together by focusing on the way ONS mortality projections have changed over this period of stalling UK life expectancy, and how new data about UK life expectancies can be better used to inform our assumptions about future life expectancy trajectories in the UK.
+This paper aims to bring some of these divergent strands of research together by focusing on the way ONS mortality projections have changed over this period of stalling UK life expectancy, and on how new data about UK life expectancies can be better used to inform our assumptions about future life expectancy trajectories in the UK.
 We introduce a complementary approach to both evaluating and updating beliefs about how substantial and persistent the recent stalling in life expectancy improvements have been, which uses Bayes Factors to estimate the relative likelihood of having observed the life expectancy improvement that have been observed since 2010 if the long-term trends in life expectancy improvement rates previously observed were still continuing.
 The approach allows quick updating of beliefs about how far short post-2010 improvement rates have fallen from earlier trends, which can rapidly incorporate each new annual release of UK life expectancy data.
 This means we can produce interim life expectancy projections in the years between the biennial releases.

 The rest of this paper proceeds as follows: Firstly, we will present annual change rates in life expectancy in the UK as compared with a number of other high income countries, to determine the extent to which the recent slowdown in life expectancy in the UK is an international phenomenon.
 Secondly, we will calculate changes in life expectancy for each UK nation or group of nations, to see whether the slowdown is similar in magnitude and contemporaneous throughout UK populations; this will be supported by performing change-point analysis of annual life expectancy changes for each of these UK populations.
 Thirdly, we will present the ONS life expectancy projections for the UK from 2012 onwards, to show how these projections have been successively downrated with each biennial projection.
 Fourthly, we will formally quantify the extent of the slowing in life expectancy improvement rates since 2010 by proposing a series of 100 modelled scenarios, each corresponding to a different percentage slowdown from earlier trends, and identifying the slowdown rate that maximises the Bayes Factor (ratio of model likelihoods, as compared with no slowdown) given observed life expectancy.
 Finally, we will estimate the Bayes Factors implied by each of the average improvement rates implied by each of the recent ONS mortality projections, discussing how optimistic or pessimistic each of these scenarios seems to be, and how the Bayes Factor strategy can be applied to more openly update our beliefs about the persistence and extent of a life expectancy slowdown in the UK as and when the 2019 period life expectancy estimate becomes available.